osmlab/name-suggestion-index/README.md

 ###What to edit
-- `canonical.json` is a list of the most correct names, any possible similar matches to them, and any necessary translation.
+- `canonical.json` is a list of the most correct names, any possible similar matches to them, and any known tags.
 - `filter.json` determines which tag combinations are included and which names are completely ignored
 - `name-suggestions.json` and `name-suggestions.min.json` are compiled, any changes made to them